DaanAdriaanse/fungal-ITS-identification-pipeline/README.md

 - `minimap2` to align reads to fungal reference genomes
 - `samtools` to convert and process the alignment files
 - `samtools view` + `blasted primers` to calculate the percentage % specific mapped
-- `bedtools intersect` to determine which reads overlap with annotated ITS regions

 All commands are executed from the following working directory: /mnt/studentfiles/2025/2025MBI06.